-Chris is often asked how much he charges for a forensic report.
+Chris is often asked how much he charges for expert witness forensic reports.
 The cheeky answer is to ask how long’s a piece of string!
 But that isn’t very helpful.
 There are three questions which Chris should be asked:

 Chris answers these questions with his initial review without obligation.
 Except for the very largest cases, where a fee may have to charged from the outset: